bitcraze/crazyflie-bootloader/readme.md

 Bootloader for the Crazyflie

 **Note**: This is the bootloader for the first Crazyflie nano quadcopter.
 Crazyflie 2.x has a different botloader.

+## Contribute
+Go to the [contribute page](https://www.bitcraze.io/contribute/) on our website to learn more.

+### Run test
+Run the automated test locally to test your code

+./tools/build/build